Hesperian Health Guides

 Cochlear implants and sign language

-Children with cochlear implants may benefit from learning to sign.
+Children with cochlear implants can benefit from using sign language.
+Sign language can be an important language foundation for young children who are waiting to get a cochlear implant and a supportive communication tool for older children who already have an implant.
 There is no reason why children with cochlear implants cannot use sign language while they are learning to listen and speak.